Kontaz/Master-s-Thesis---Teemu-Voutilainen/README.md

 # Master-s-Thesis---Teemu-Voutilainen
 Container for sharing relevant files related to my master's thesis.

+TO BE ADDED:
+- Desceptions of the file folders in this repository
+- Link to the thesis
+- Unofficial English translation

 Links for youtube playlist of the recorded runs.
+Note that the speeds of the recordings are done in real time but they have a different time scale, where the simulation runs about 8 times faster than the real robot.

 Simulation: https://www.youtube.com/playlist?list=PLqtqr34JV21MnWq3_ZvCsyY8HKSWUBNmW